BBC Two "Striped" ident: Components of look

 The ident itself featured a numeral 2 made out of discs of alternating colour of white and light blue. these discs used to revolve: the light blue all moving to off to the left of the screen, white to the right before both sets reform the 2, by coming in from the opposite side they left by.
 This ident was usually on a background of navy blue, but black was also occasionally used.
 The ident was commonly believed to be caused by two rotating cylinders, however they were in fact formed by 23 stacked discs, each with a different line drawn on the outside.
-Each disc rotated in a different direction to the disc immediately above and below it, and had colour added through the NODD system that was used to make the BBC1 mirror globes.
+Each disc rotated in a different direction to the disc immediately above and below it, and had colour added through the Noddy system that was used to make the BBC 1 mirror globes.

-A clock accompanied the look and featured a light blue face and hands with a white corporate BBC2 logo.
-The face included a "polo mint" centre circle from which the hands radiated out of, and counters that got progressively thicker the further round the clockface.
-This was either on a navy blue, or black background, depending on the ident that preceded or succeeded it.
+Initially, the accompanying clock was radically different to the one that came before it.
+This clock consisted of a dashed circle inside a square made up of thick white strokes, with gaps in the circle representing hour markings, and gaps in the square and connecting parallel strokes representing hours 3, 6, 9 and 12.
+The centre of the clock was ringed much like the 'polo mint' clock before and after it, but with a white dot in the middle.
+The corporate BBC 2 logo was situated in the lower left corner of the clock face, in cyan.
+(Note: A low-quality photograph published in the May 1978 issue of Television magazine is the only known surviving evidence of this clock.)
+This clock was dropped after just a couple of weeks, and the 'polo mint' clock that accompanied the previous look – still branded 'BBC 2 COLOUR' but now lacking the horizontal line – was brought back into use; the 'COLOUR' tag was removed by early March 1975, along with the second hand being made slightly shorter.
+(Note: BBC One's clock had its second hand adjusted a few months later.)

 Promotional style was varied and usually did not feature the 2, however this was not always the case.
-In c.1977, a double striped '2' started to appear on some captions, and it was this symbol that would form the basis of the next look.
+In late 1975, a double-striped '2' started to appear on some captions, and it was this symbol that would form the basis of the next look.
 Unanimated, programme captions were used for programmes and featured the fully white striped '2' in the lower left corner with programme name beside it, all overlaid the picture.